anoncoder2020/SPARSY-family/README.md

-# **The Power of Subgraphs: Enhancing Efficiency and Effectiveness of GraphConvolutional Networks with Structure-Aware Sparsifiers**
+# **The Power of Subgraphs: Enhancing Efficiency and Effectiveness of Graph Convolutional Networks with Structure-Aware Sparsifiers**
 ------------------------------------------------------------------------------------------------------------------------------------
 **1. Requirements**